Snowstorm, deep freeze leaves four dead in U.S. South

 In Houston, the nation’s fourth most populous city, most freeways were closed on Wednesday morning after icing over, the city’s Office of Emergency Management said.

-In storm-hit North and South Carolina, more than 32,000 homes and businesses were without power as of Wednesday afternoon, utilities data showed.
+In storm-hit North and South Carolina, more than 32,000 homes and businesses were without power by Wednesday afternoon, utilities data showed.

-Additional reporting by Gina Cherelus in New York, Jon Herskovitz in Austin, Texas; Writing by Jon Herskovitz; Editing by Tom Brown
+Additional reporting by Gina Cherelus in New York, Jon Herskovitz in Austin, Texas; Writing by Jon Herskovitz; Editing by Tom Brown and Paul Tait